Thisara-DE/work-day-scheduler/README.md

 # work-day-scheduler
-An interactive tool to plan your day!
+An interactive tool to plan-out your day!